Corporate blog SEO: How to optimize blog posts for organic search

 Best tools for content optimization

 Fortunately, we live in a time where there are plenty of tools to help us create quality blog posts and rank higher on Google searches.
-Here are a few tools that you can use for free to start improving your content’s SEO value.
+Here are a few tools that you can use to start improving your content’s SEO value.

 When you provide Clearscope with your intended primary keyword, this tool analyzes existing blog posts that are performing well on search engines, and it offers recommendations to you based on its analysis.